Jacob-Friesen/unsafe_minifier/README.md

 ======
 The goal is to upgrade the minifier to the point where it can correct choose above 90% of minifications and where it provides a minification bonus of 50%.

-**Short Term: Simplify installation so it can be done in 1 step and test function finding in the AST analysis.**
+**Short Term: Test and improve function finding in the AST analysis.**

 Contributions
 =============
-I am happy to accept any help, but I would suggest those willing to wait until I get much more complete test coverage (for their own sanity).
-This should happen in the next few weeks.
+Apart from unit tests for function finding in ASTs the project is fully tested so contributions are now welcome.